grew-nlp/grew_doc/content/doc/pattern.md

 ## Note about CoNNL-U specificities

-Additional information available in the CoNNL-U format can be accessed through special features `textform` and `wordform` (see [CoNLL format](../conll#additional-features-textform-and-wordform))
+Additional information available in the CoNNL-U format can be accessed through special features `textform` and `wordform` (see [CoNLL-U format](../conllu#additional-features-textform-and-wordform))